 The Company continuously monitors for events and circumstances that could negatively impact the key assumptions in determining fair value, including long-term revenue growth projections, profitability, discount rates, recent market valuations from transactions by comparable companies, volatility in the Company's market capitalization, and general industry, market and macro-economic conditions.
+In the third quarter of 2020, we updated our forecast assumptions for Collins Aerospace and determined that the resulting third quarter forecasts were in line with our second quarter forecasts.
+As such, we determined we did not have an additional goodwill impairment triggering event.
 It is possible that future changes in such circumstances, including a more prolonged and/or severe COVID-19 pandemic than anticipated, or future changes in the variables associated with the judgments, assumptions and estimates used in assessing the fair value of our reporting units, would require the Company to record a non-cash impairment charge.